manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ### 4 properties of Recoverable Broadcast:

-**Validity**: The output of broadcast is the leader's input value.
+**Validity**: The output of Broadcast is the leader's input value.
 The output of Recover is either the leader's input value or  $\bot$.

 **Weak Termination of Broadcast**: If the leader is non-faulty then all non-faulty parties output a value and terminate.

 **Termination of Recover**: If all parties start Recover, then all non-faulty parties output a value and terminate.

-**Recoverability**: If all parties all start Recover *after* some party outputs a value from Broadcast then all parties will output this value in the Recover.
+**Recoverability**: If all parties start Recover *after* some party outputs a value from Broadcast then all parties will output this value in the Recover.

 #### Observe that:
 1. The Broadcast may not terminate.
 2. Recover may return a non-$\bot$ value, even if no party has output a value during broadcast!
 3. Recover may return $\bot$, even if some party outputs the value from broadcast!

-*Exercise 1: write down three detailed executions that highlight each one the the observations above.*
+*Exercise 1: write down three detailed executions that highlight each one the observations above.*

 *Exercise 2: Prove Validity and the two Termination properties.
 Explain where you used the assumption that there are at most $f$ failures.*